 Have access to a black walnut tree and interested in harvesting the nuts?
 Here's a step-by-step guide to what's involved, beginning with the collection of the nuts.

 Confirm Your Find

-Black walnuts have a yellowish-green husk that turns dark brown as it ages.
-They are about two inches in diameter, and fall to the ground when they're ready to harvest, which is September-October for most of the U.S.
+Black walnuts have a yellow-green husk that turns dark brown as it ages.
+They are about two inches in diameter and fall to the ground when they're ready to harvest, which is September to October for most of the United States.

 02 of 07

 Gather Your Walnuts

 Black walnuts contain tannins, a juicy substance that will stain your hands for days, so be sure to put on a pair of work gloves before you get started.
 Then simply gather all the black walnuts that are laying on the ground and place them in bags or baskets so you can haul them home for processing.

 Once you've gathered your black walnuts, it's time to remove the husks.
 Put on an old pair of shoes that you don't care about staining, and roll the first walnut under your foot.
 The husk should slip right off.
 Then, repeat the process with the remaining walnuts.